godot-escoria/escoria-docs/getting_started/dialogs.rst

 A simple dialog
 ~~~~~~~~~~~~~~~

+The following code from an ESC script attached to a character called "worker"
-The following code shows a simple dialog:
+shows a simple dialog:

 .. code-block::

     #1
-    :talk worker
+    :talk

     say player "Hello!"
     say worker "How can I help you?"